 - Sweet desserts

 Are your sugary drinks really worth it?

+What does sugar do to your teeth?
 When you consume sugar, it reacts with bacteria present in the dental plaque.
 This bacteria —for example, Streptococcus — metabolises sugar to produce organic acids.

 The ideal pH for normal teeth health is above 5.5.
 The organic acids produced from the metabolism of sugar makes the pH of the teeth environment fall below 5.5.
 These harmful bacteria feed and cause demineralisation of the enamel leading to tooth decay.